International

 principles, should come to have a substantial independent

-did mean all – carers, retired, sick, unemployed,
+really did mean all – carers, retired, sick,

-women, children and men – then poverty would be banished.
+unemployed, women, children and men – then poverty

-Moreover, the rich-poor gap would be properly addressed and,
+would be banished.
+Moreover, the rich-poor gap would be

-individuals and deepens democracy would have been established.
+base that empowers individuals and deepens democracy would

 9.1 Benefits of binary economics